 .join a few different combinations; see what comes out.
 I think this is going to become more common as the idea of passphrases slowly filters down.

-Strong passphrases are just one element of password security.
+Also: strong passphrases are just one element of password security.
 It’s also important to never reuse your passphrases.
 New account, new passphrase.
 And that means no variations on a root phrase!

 And don’t put all your trust in your passphrase either.
 If it’s an important account, like your email or something that has your card details, use two-factor authentication.